 All-Season roadways are exempt from seasonal weight restrictions, meaning that trucks can haul regularly on them all year long.

-Typically two applications of Calcium Chloride are applied per year.
-The first application is paid for by your township and is applied during the month of May.
-The second application is paid for by the Road Commission and is applied in mid July.
-It takes approximately 4 weeks to Chloride the entire 505 miles of gravel roads in Shiawassee County.
-Scraping conditions, moisture, traffic, quality of the gravel on the road, shade provided by adjacent trees, Chloride application rate history and the application of the Chloride by our contractor are all factors that contribute to the level of success that is achieved.
-Once the Chloride is applied we try to limit our grading to prolong the life of the chloride.
+Typically two applications of chloride or brine are applied per year.
+These applications are paid for by your township.
+The first application is during the month of May and the second application in mid July.
+It takes approximately 4 weeks to apply dust control to the entire 505 miles of gravel roads in Shiawassee County.
+Scraping conditions, moisture, traffic, quality of the gravel on the road, shade provided by adjacent trees, application rate history and the application of the chloride or brine by our contractor are all factors that contribute to the level of success that is achieved.
+Once the dust control product is applied, we try to limit our grading to prolong the life of the application.

 Roads are graded as needed.
 In the spring, we grade the roads after the frost has left the ground.
 In the summer, we grade before Chloride applications.
 Once the Chloride is applied we try to limit our grading to prolong the life of the Chloride.
 Sometimes we find it necessary to grade roads after the Chloride is applied, we try to grade after a rain and the road has softened, the moisture will allow the gravel to pack down, limiting the amount of dust generated.
 In the winter, there is not much we can do when the roads are frozen.
 Winter grading is limited to the occasional winter thaws and must be scheduled based on weather conditions.